Luk3Yao/vim-config/README.md

 switch to ABC input in normal mode automatically by following

-It's comfortable with markdown-preview.nvim and cVim
+It's comfortable with markdown-preview.nvim and cVim while cjk mode is used.

 ```vim
 " auto switch im in macos